-- Entering a no play zone where entering is prohibited. - Not systematically replacing divots. - Not raking footprints in bunkers. - Not respecting the practice rules during the practice round. - Not repairing ball-marks. - Not replacing course equipment which has been removed (e.g. stakes, signs, 135 meters markers etc.). - Dropping the flagstick on the green without slowing the fall. - Leaving waste or cigarette butts on the course...
+- Entering a no play zone where entering is prohibited. - Not systematically replacing divots. - Not raking footprints in bunkers. - Not respecting the practice rules during the practice round. - Not repairing ball-marks on the green. - Not replacing course equipment which has been removed (e.g. stakes, signs, 135 meters markers etc.). - Dropping the flagstick on the green without slowing the fall. - Leaving waste material or cigarette butts on the course...